On Achieving Optimal Adversarial Test Error: Appendix

 As the integrand is nonnegative, Tonelli's theorem \citep[Theorem 2.37]{folland} gives

 \end{proof}

 While optimal adversarial zero-one predictors were used to construct a predictor with optimal adversarial convex loss in \Cref{lemma:loss:optimal-convex}, the reverse is also possible: using a predictor with optimal adversarial convex loss to construct optimal adversarial zero-one predictors. \begin{proof}[Proof of \Cref{lemma:loss:optimal-convex:optimal-0-1}] Let $f$ be the optimal predictor defined in \Cref{lemma:loss:optimal-convex}, which gives existence.
 Suppose, towards contradiction, that there exists $g:X \rightarrow \eR$ with minimal $\cRa(g)$ and $t\in\R$ such that $\cRz^t(g-t)>\cRz^t(f-t)$.
-By \Cref{lemma:loss:threshold-limit} $\cRz^t(g-t)$ is left continuous as a function of $t$, and by \Cref{lemma:loss:close-threshold} $\cRz^t(f-t)$ is continuous as a function of $t$.
-As a result, there exists $\delta,\eps>0$ such that for all $s\in[t-\delta,t]$,
+By \Cref{lemma:loss:close-threshold} $\cRz^t(f-t)$ is continuous as a function of $t$, and along with \Cref{lemma:loss:threshold-limit} implies there exists $\delta,\eps>0$ such that for all $s\in[t-\delta,t]$,

 Then

 contradicting the assumption that $\cRa(g)$ was minimal.
 So we must have $\cRz^t(g-t)$ minimal for all $t \in \R$. \end{proof}

 The next two lemmas bound the zero-one loss at different thresholds in terms of the zero-one loss at threshold 0. \begin{lemma} Let $f$ be the optimal predictor defined in \Cref{lemma:loss:optimal-convex}.
 Then $\cRz^t(f-t) \leq (-\ellc'(-|t|))\cRz(f)$. \end{lemma}